Introduction to registering a company in Latvia

 Positioned at the crossroads of northern and eastern Europe, the Baltic state of Latvia is rapidly making the most of its acquired status as a member of the EU since 2004.
-Foreign investment is rising strongly and Latvian authorities have taken steps to streamline the regulations governing company formation.
+Foreign investment is rising and government authorities have taken steps to streamline the regulations governing Latvia company formation for non-residents.
 The range of possible business entities has been reduced from thirteen to five, bringing the commercial landscape more into line with established EU standards.
-Latvia is a small country with a population of of just 2.2 million and has a GDP of $14,140 (2016 est.) Please contact us for further details on setting up a Latvian company today.
+Latvia is a small country with a population of just 2.2 million and has a GDP of $14,140 (2016 est.)

 What are the main types of company in Latvia?